playframework/play-generated-docs/manual/working/commonGuide/configuration/ws/CertificateGeneration.md

 }
 ```

-> **NOTE**: Also see the [[Configuring Key Stores and Trust Stores|KeyStores]] section for more information.
+> **Note:** Also see the [[Configuring Key Stores and Trust Stores|KeyStores]] section for more information.

 ## Certificate Management Tools

-If you want to examine certificates in a graphical tool rather than a command line tool, you can use [Keystore Explorer](http://keystore-explorer.sourceforge.net/) or [xca](http://sourceforge.net/projects/xca/).
+If you want to examine certificates in a graphical tool rather than a command line tool, you can use [Keystore Explorer](http://keystore-explorer.sourceforge.net/) or [xca](https://sourceforge.net/projects/xca/).
 [Keystore Explorer](http://keystore-explorer.sourceforge.net/) is especially convenient as it recognizes JKS format.
 It works better as a manual installation, and requires some tweaking to the export policy.

-If you want to use a command line tool with more flexibility than keytool, try [java-keyutil](https://code.google.com/p/java-keyutil/), which understands multi-part PEM formatted certificates and JKS.
+If you want to use a command line tool with more flexibility than keytool, try [java-keyutil](https://github.com/use-sparingly/keyutil), which understands multi-part PEM formatted certificates and JKS.

 ## Certificate Settings